10 Reasons Why Amos Yee’s Asylum Victory Will Be Short-lived

 Reason 10: Judge Cole erred in many areas in his published legal opinion —

 i) Judge Cole was erroneous in his conclusion that the Singapore Gov. has acted nefariously to ‘stifle political dissent’ in Amos’ case.
-The evidence against is undeniable: no sooner was Amos released after serving his sentences in 2015 and 2016 than he was left free to vent his thoughts on the Internet i.e., via his Facebook, as uninhibitedly and offensively as he pleased; his continued berating of the Singapore gov. as dictator/tyrant/autocrat is writ large on his Facebook wall.
+The evidence against is undeniable: no sooner was Amos released after serving his sentences in 2015 and 2016 than he was left free to vent his thoughts on the Internet i.e., via his Facebook and Twitter, as uninhibitedly and offensively as he pleased; his continued berating of the Singapore gov. as dictator/tyrant/autocrat is writ large on his Facebook wall.
 So if it was simply a case of stifling dissent, the S’pore Gov. has flunked miserably.

-ii) Judge Cole has mistakenly elevated Amos to folkloric status of a notably susceptible class of individuals the world over who may face persecution in their mission, like authors, journalists, activists … Amos is none of those but a vociferous teenage vlogger hell-bent on scoring narcissistic publicity to satisfy his own ego.
+ii) Judge Cole has mistakenly elevated Amos to folkloric status of a notably susceptible class of individuals the world over who may face persecution in their mission, like authors, journalists, political activists … Amos is none of those but a vociferous teenage vlogger hell-bent on scoring narcissistic publicity to satisfy his own ego.
 Judge Cole has now opened the floodgates to untold number of future Amos wannabe copycats.

 iii) Judge Cole has wrongly concluded that Amos was unfairly targeted for selective prosecution, citing the examples of Calvin Cheng and Jason Neo who purportedly went scot-free after causing similar controversies according to Judge Cole.
 But Judge Cole chose to completely ignore the fact that those 2 individuals mentioned did make amends immediately through public apologies for their indiscretion — apologies in a civilized world do count for something — as opposed to Amos’ unapologetic, recalcitrant attempts at extravagating, upping his ante at each turn to flout and challenge the laws of his home country.
 While it is the American tradition to allow say Andres Serrano to dip a crucifix in a jar of his own urine and called it art exhibition, Judge Cole failed execrably to appreciate the not so subtle nuances of mores outside of America, and that simulated copulation with holy book by Amos on his Facebook/YouTube has no artistic or free speech value for the overwhelming majority of Singaporeans.